awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 **To install SSM Agent on Ubuntu Server 18\.04 and 16\.04 LTS 64\-bit instances \(with Snap package\)**

 1. SSM Agent is installed, by default, on Ubuntu Server 18\.04 and on 16\.04 LTS 64\-bit AMIs with an identifier of `20180627` or later\.
-For more information about version 16\.04 AMIs, see [Manually install SSM Agent on Ubuntu Server instances](#agent-install-ubuntu)\.

    You can use the following script if you need to install SSM Agent on an on\-premises server or if you need to reinstall the agent\.
 You don't need to specify a URL for the download, because the `snap` command automatically downloads the agent from the [Snap app store](https://snapcraft.io/amazon-ssm-agent) at [https://snapcraft\.io](https://snapcraft.io)\.